-You should also take some time to read the article “It's Not Where you Are, It's Who You Are” for in a related way, some athletes shortchange their sport career by not focusing on what they can do to get better, and instead are concerned on where they are from – town, school or club.
+You should also read the article “It's Not Where you Are, It's Who You Are."
+Some athletes shortchange their sport career by not focusing on getting better, and instead focus on where they are from – town, school or club.

-There are two people I suggest you learn from to help you gain a perspective on being cut.
-Randy Pausch’s story in both video – which can be seen HERE, and his subsequent bestselling book The Last Lecture, is first on my list.
-A Man’s Search for Meaning by Viktor Frankel is the other, one I give every graduate who shares the good news of their success by an announcement they send me, and one I use for team season discussion topics.
-Both are will teach important things about attitude, something you can control.
-This being cut experience is simply part of the journey, an obstacle to see how much you want to get over it.
-You can decide if being cut is a stepping stone, or a “stopping stone.”
+There are two people who can help you gain perspective on being cut.
+Randy Pausch’s video, which can be seen HERE, and his subsequent bestselling book The Last Lecture, are first on my list.
+A Man’s Search for Meaning by Viktor Frankel is the other, one.
+Both teach important things about attitude, something you can control.
+Being cut is simply part of the journey.

-You might have been cut because you are “not tall enough” – Well again, life is not fair, and some coaches are fooled by height.
+Maybe you were cut because you are “not tall enough."
+Some coaches are fooled by height.
 My own daughter was cut at 14, for being the shortest player trying out (as she stood there with size 11 feet).
 She is now taller than any one of those players who were kept.
-This is why I wrote “STOP Cutting Players,” for height and skill change, so keeping as many players as long as possible is what we suggest.
+This is why I wrote “STOP Cutting Players."
+We suggest keeping as many players as long as possible.
 If you question your height, read this article called “Am I Too Short to Play Volleyball?”
-With the bronze medal setter for Japan in 2012 being 5’2” – it is also possible for you, if you love the game to prove with your volleyball IQ, skills, mental toughness, and being the best teammate you can be, that height does not matter as much as coaches think it does.
+If you love the game, you can prove with your volleyball IQ, skills, mental toughness and being a great teammate that height does not matter as much as some coaches think.

-I think you will find inspiration and insight from an award winning documentary supported by USA Volleyball’s Puget Sound Region, on 2012 USA Olympian, and silver medalist, Courtney Thompson – “Court and Spark” (order it here).
-Watch it with your parents, and your friends.
+I think you will find inspiration and insight from an award winning documentary supported by USA Volleyball’s Puget Sound Region, on 2012 U.S. Olympian and silver medalist Courtney Thompson – “Court and Spark” (order it here).
 When Courtney was struggling with being cut from the traveling teams, she felt like giving up.
-Her dad wisely asked “Courtney, if you were doing well, would you want to quit the team too?”
-As her answer was of course not…he then noted that life is not always fair, there are ups and downs along the way, and to stick with it.
-That resilience, that persistence, you have inside you, and you too can use this being cut to get even better at volleyball, or choose a different path.
-It really is what you, and nobody else, can determine.
-After all, you will also fail at doing things you may not like doing, so why not deal with some of those frustrations and failures that come in living, challenging, pushing yourself by doing it in something you love?
+Her dad wisely asked, “Courtney, if you were doing well, would you want to quit the team too?”
+Her answer was, "Of course not."
+He noted that life is not always fair.
+There are ups and downs along the way, and to stick with it.

 "It is our choices, Harry, that show what we are truly are, far more than our abilities." - J.K.
 Rowling, Harry Potter and the Chamber of Secrets

-Post Script on Commitment – A wise coach named Peter Wung shared his version of a great story which seems an ideal follow up for both those getting cut, as well as those who made the team…about the Chicken or the Pig.
-Here you go with thanks to Peter!
+Post Script on Commitment – A wise coach named Peter Wung shared a great story that seems an ideal follow up both for those who were cut and those who made the team:

 - “I don’t need to work hard; I won’t play volleyball in college.”